Kaboni Savage: History

 Less than one week after he was acquitted in the Lassiter case, Savage was arrested and accused of heading a drug trafficking network.
 He was convicted of 14 out of 16 charges and received a 30-year sentence.
 Savage was convicted of multiple charges, including money laundering, witness intimidation, and drug offenses.
 Savage was imprisoned in a federal facility near Florence, Colorado.

-Savage's daughter, Ciara "CeCe" Savage, a student at Ross Elementary School, died at age 9 during a gang shooting in York, Pennsylvania.
+Savage's daughter, Ciara "CeCe" Savage, a student at Ross Elementary School, died at age 9 during a gang shooting in York, Pennsylvania on Mothers Day, 2009.
+The shooter, Nigel Maitland, was convicted of first degree murder for her death and was sentenced to life in prison.
 Police and Jasmine Vadell, Ciara's mother, said the shooting was unrelated to Savage's gang activities in Philadelphia.
 Vadell had raised Ciara alone and had not been romantically involved with Savage for years.